Dual Diagnosis Treatment Center Programs

-Mood disorders are an extremely common mental health issue, and we often encounter them in conjunction with some form of addiction; this is known as a dual diagnosis.
-The most common forms of dual diagnosis are related to mood disorders such as depression, bipolar disorder and anxiety disorder; the symptoms of each are extremely diverse.
-Since each mood disorder is associated with unpleasant emotional and physical experiences, someone who suffers from a dual diagnosis may self-medicate in the hopes of creating calmer, more level moods.
-However, it is also important to note the drug or alcohol abuse can also lead to the development of mood disorders, especially if you are already at risk.
+Mood disorders are an extremely common mental health issue.
+Sometimes, we encounter them in conjunction with some form of addiction.
+This results in a dual diagnosis.
+The most common forms of dual diagnosis are related to mood disorders such as depression, bipolar disorder, and anxiety disorder.
+The symptoms of each of these disorders are extremely diverse.
+Since each mood disorder is associated with unpleasant emotional and physical experiences, someone who suffers from a dual diagnosis may self-medicate in the hopes of creating calmer, steadier moods.
+It’s important to note that drug or alcohol abuse also can lead to the development of mood disorders, especially if you’re already at risk.
 While substance abuse may be prompted by mental health problems in one person, the emergence of mental health problems may be triggered by drugs or alcohol in another.
 Treating a dual diagnosis can be incredibly complex and should be done under the supervision and guidance of experienced medical professionals.
 We are proud to be one of the best dual diagnosis treatment centers in the country.

 Signs and symptoms of mood disorders

-If you are struggling with a mood disorder at the same time as an addiction, White Sands treatment center can help you to tackle both of these problems at the same time.
-However, the first step is to learn how to identify mood disorders.
-The following are the major signs and symptoms:
+If you’re struggling with a mood disorder paired with an addiction, White Sands Treatment Center can help you tackle both problems.
+The first step is to learn how to identify mood disorders.
+The following are major signs and symptoms:

-- Anxiety: Restlessness, a sense of impending doom, experiencing unexplained episodes of panic, feeling irritable, having trouble concentrating, discomfort in social situations
+- Anxiety: Restlessness, a sense of impending doom, unexplained episodes of panic, feeling irritable, having trouble concentrating, and experiencing discomfort in social situations

-- Bipolar disorder: Manic episodes will alternate with depressive episodes.
-The former typically involved increased confidence, excitability, impulsivity, risk-taking behaviors, and trouble (or lack of interest in) sleeping.
-Meanwhile, the latter tend to involve lethargy, melancholy, low self-esteem and decreased interest in previously enjoyed activities.
+- Bipolar disorder: Manic episodes that alternate with depressive episodes.
+The former typically involves increased confidence, excitability, impulsiveness, risk-taking behaviors, and trouble (or lack of interest in) sleeping.
+The latter tends to involve lethargy, melancholy, low self-esteem, and decreased interest in previously enjoyed activities.

 Signs and symptoms of abuse and addiction

-Meanwhile, if you are wondering whether you need to approach a treatment center in order to enter a detox program for alcoholism or drug addiction, keep the following signs in mind:
+If you think you may need to enter a detox program for alcoholism or drug addiction, consider the following signs:

-- Misleading other people about how often (or how much) drugs and/or alcohol you consume
+- Misleading other people about how much or how often you consume drugs and/or alcohol

 - Having trouble cutting back on drugs or alcohol even if you think it would be a good idea to do so

-- Frequent regrets about actions taken when drunk or high
+- Experiencing frequent regrets about actions taken when drunk or high

-- Blackouts that occur when drinking or taking drugs
+- Experiencing blackouts due to drinking or taking drugs

 - Reduced performance level at work or school

 - Mental or physical health problems connected with an increased use of alcohol or drugs

-- Feeling unwell if you attempt to avoid drinking or taking drugs for more than a day
+- Feeling sick if you attempt to avoid drinking or taking drugs for more than a day

-If more than one of these signs sounds familiar to you, it is highly likely that you have an unhealthy relationship with drugs or alcohol.
+If more than one of these signs sounds familiar to you, it’s highly likely that you have an unhealthy relationship with drugs or alcohol.

 Treating mood disorders and substance abuse at White Sands

-- If your body is utterly dependent on your drug of abuse, we will admit you to an inpatient medical detox program.
-This process will involve gradually weaning you off drugs or alcohol in a way that is safe, controlled, and constantly monitored by our team of medical experts.
-Your withdrawal symptoms will be managed with appropriate medication.
+- If your body is utterly dependent on a drug, we admit you to an inpatient medical detox program.
+The detox process gradually weans you off of drugs or alcohol in a way that is safe, controlled, and constantly monitored by our team of health experts.
+Your withdrawal symptoms are managed with appropriate medication.
 People are likely to experience successful recovery in inpatient dual diagnosis treatment centers due to the constant monitoring and care provided by knowledgeable medical staff members.

-- Appropriate medication for your particular mood disorder.
-Whether you have depression, bipolar disorder or an anxiety disorder, we will make sure that we find the right dosage and type of medication to get your most troubling symptoms under control.
+- We provide you with appropriate medication for your mood disorder.
+Whether you have depression, bipolar disorder, or an anxiety disorder, we find the right medication and dosage to get your most troubling symptoms under control.

-- Psychotherapy and cognitive behavioral therapy designed for people with mood disorders and administered by our addiction counselors.
-The goal of your therapy will be twofold.
-Firstly, you will explore your reasons for turning to substance abuse and learn alternative coping mechanisms that will help you to obtain in the future.
-Secondly, you will learn more about dealing with your mood disorder, and discover underlying factors that may be exacerbating your symptoms.
-Group therapy will also be available.
+- We supply psychotherapy and cognitive behavioral therapy designed for people with mood disorders and administered by our professional addiction counselors.
+The goal of your therapy is twofold.
+First, you explore the reasons why you turned to alcohol or drugs for relief and learn alternative coping mechanisms.
+Secondly, you learn more about dealing with your mood disorder and discover underlying factors that may be exacerbating your symptoms.
+Group therapy is available as part of your rehabilitation.

-- Education programs that focus on exposing both mood disorders and addiction (as well as the ways in which the two can interact are available for you and your loved ones.
-Many families find this type of education very helpful, as it aids them in providing meaningful support.
+- Education programs that focus on exposing both mood disorders and addiction as well as the ways in which the two can interact are available for you and your loved ones.
+Many families find this type of education very useful as they start to provide meaningful support.

-- Family therapy that can address any relationship problems that have arisen in connection with drugs, alcohol or mood disorders.
-By discussing your issues in a safe, moderate environment, you can work towards processing the past and moving on to the future.
-We have had great success in bringing families closer in the wake of pain caused by addiction and mental illness.
+- Family therapy can address any relationship problems that have arisen because of drug or alcohol addiction as well as mood disorders.
+Discussing your issues in a safe environment allows you to process the past and move on.
+We’ve had great success in bringing families closer despite the pain caused by addiction and mental illness.
 Counseling can be of tremendous value to every member of your family.

 - Holistic treatments in our supportive, welcoming community are part of our comprehensive approach.
-Some examples of these treatments include exercise plans, creative activities and meditation).
+Some examples of these treatments include exercise plans, creative activities, and meditation.

-- Aftercare options that will help you make a safe transition back to your everyday life.
-Often, rehab patients feel best if they move on to partial hospitalization before transitioning to a sober living community.
-When you are truly ready to leave the treatment center behind, we will also help you find community support groups such as Alcoholics Anonymous that can play a critical role in helping you remain sober.
+- Aftercare options can help you make a safe transition back to your everyday life.
+Often, rehab patients feel best when they move on to partial hospitalization before transitioning to a sober living community.
+When you are truly ready to leave our dual diagnosis treatment center, we will help you find community support groups such as Alcoholics Anonymous that can play a critical role in helping you remain sober.

 Get help now

-If you have noticed the signs of a mood disorder and an addiction in yourself or someone you love, do not wait another day to seek help.
-You can call White Sands at (877) 855-3470 to speak to a professionally trained member of our team who will be able to answer all of your questions about our facilities, our treatment center’s philosophy and our programs.
+If you’ve noticed the signs of a mood disorder and an addiction in yourself or someone you love, don’t wait another day to seek help.
+Call White Sands at (877) 855-3470 to speak to a professionally trained member of our team.
+We can answer all of your questions about our dual diagnosis treatment facility, our philosophy, and our therapy options and programs.
 Recovery is possible!
-With the help of White Sands, one of the best dual diagnosis treatment centers in the country, you can live a full, happy life that is free from the destructive constraints of addiction.
+With the help of White Sands, one of the best dual diagnosis treatment centers in the country, you can live a full, happy life free from the destructive constraints of addiction.